 The products or their packaging should comply with child resistance standards (BS EN ISO 8317 for reclosable containers and BS EN 14375 for non-reclosable containers) and be tamper evident.

 Further guidance on plastic components can be found in the CHMP Guideline on Plastic Immediate Packaging Materials (CPMP/QWP/4359/03).
 For metal components, there is no particular guidance.
 The specification should state the grade of stainless steel.

 Finished product (drug product)

 A description of the product, together with details of the composition of the formulation should be provided in the dossier with details of the development and manufacture of the product.
-Where applicable, evidence of CE marking which is required by Community legislation on medical devices should be provided.
-For example, this would be required for electronic cigarettes where the ‘cigarette’ device either contains cartridges of nicotine which can be replaced such as when the cigarette is for repeat use with multiple cartridges, or can be refilled with nicotine solution.
+Where applicable, evidence of CE / UKCA marking which is required by the applicable UK legislation on medical devices should be provided.
+For example, this would be required for e-cigarettes where the ‘cigarette’ device either contains cartridges of nicotine which can be replaced or if the device can be refilled with nicotine solution.

 The finished product should be controlled by appropriate specifications.
 Controls would include:

 - ensuring the levels of nicotine meet recognised pharmaceutical standards (for example, 95.0 to 105.0 % of the declared content) throughout the product shelf-life